SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf_twt/readme.md

     >**Note:**
     >- TWT Wake duration depends on the wake duration unit.
 For example, for the above configuration, the wake duration value is  (0xE0 * 256 = 57.3 msec).
-    >- TWT Wake interval is calculated as mantissa *2 ^ exp.
-For example, for the above configuration, wake interval value is (0x1B00* 2^13  = 55.2 sec).
+    >- TWT Wake interval is calculated as mantissa 2 ^ exp.
+For example, for the above configuration, wake interval value is (0x1B00 * 2^13  = 55.2 sec).
     >- Configuring TWT Wake interval beyond 1 min might lead to disconnections from the AP.
-    >- There might be disconnections while using TWT with wake interval greater than 4sec when connected to an AP with non-zero GTK key renewal time.
+    >- There might be disconnections while using TWT with wake interval greater than 4 sec when connected to an AP with non-zero GTK key renewal time.
     >- Keep Alive timeout should be non-zero when negotiated TWT setup is **unannounced**, otherwise there might be disconnections.

 - iTWT Teardown Configuration

   To teardown TWT session, use the matching TWT teardown API corresponding to the TWT setup configuration API:
-    1. For TWT parameters Auto Selection API, call the following API to teardown :
+    1. For TWT parameters Auto Selection API, call the following API to teardown:
     ```c
         status = sl_wifi_target_wake_time_auto_selection(twt_selection);
     ```